wp-plugins/post-a-pic/readme.txt

 = 1.0 =
 * Initial release

 = 1.1 =
 * Bug fixes in case of missing GPS coordinates
 * Showing properties in a table
 * Added capability to display Google map

+= 1.2 =
+* Bug fixes in case of missing image meta data
+* Removed some irrelevant information
+* Added capability to include XMP keywords as tags
+* Added capability to set categories

 == Upgrade Notice ==

 = 1.1 =
 * Bug fixes in case of missing GPS coordinates
 * Enhancements

+= 1.2 =
+* Enhancements
+* New functionalities (set XMP keywords as tags, set categories)